 All of the information that you get will help you form an opinion of the broker as a whole.
 Obviously you can’t please all of the people who use your business to 100% satisfaction all of the time so expect one or two negative sounding reviews, above all else, you must trust that the credit, loans and terms are all legal and above board.

 They should be asking questions

-While not everybody will appreciate a grilling about their personal financial; situation by somebody that they hardly know, however if your broker appears to be uncovering every stone and asking you about all of the little details, the chances are that they are doing their job properly.
-By gathering as much information as possible, it give them then clearest possible picture of your current financial state and this will give them as much ammunition as possible to be able to source the most appropriate kind of loan with the best possible rate and terms they can negotiate.
+While not everybody will appreciate a grilling about their personal finances; situation by somebody that they hardly know, however, if your broker appears to be uncovering every stone and asking you about all of the little details, the chances are that they are doing their job properly.
+By gathering as much information as possible, it gives them the clearest possible picture of your current financial state and this will give them as much ammunition as possible to be able to source the most appropriate kind of loan with the best possible rate and terms they can negotiate.

 So consul yourself with this when it feels like they are giving you the full Spanish inquisition treatment and sitting through the tediously boring fine details, knowing that your cooperation with this part of the process means that you will in most circumstances be getting a significantly better deal.